loxdegio/linux-zen/README.md

   EN: https://wiki.archlinux.org/index.php/Kernels/Compilation/Traditional
   IT: https://wiki.archlinux.org/index.php/Kernels/Compilation/Traditional_%28Italiano%29

-* If you have Gentoo you can download this kernel and apply patches by yourself from init6 overlay or build this with my choice patches ;)
+* If you have Gentoo you should know hot to compile a custom kernel ;)